Why Did My Crayfish Die?

 I know many crayfish owners who lost their crayfish due to bad diet.
 If you want to know what a proper crayfish diet looks like, read my guide on crayfish feeding.

-Uncycled Tank
+3. Uncycled Crayfish Tank

 If you put your new crayfish into an uncycled tank, then most probably it will die within a week.
 Nitrogen cycle is one of the basics that you need to master for keeping aquatic animals.
 Without mastering this cycle, your aquatic pets will just keep dying.